hotosm/raw-data-api/README.md

 ## Setup Documentation

-Galaxy API Uses Sphinx for it's technical documentation.
+Repo Sphinx for it's technical documentation.

 To Setup  :